 SAGADA’S HANGING COFFINS

-To maximize our time, we ate our late lunch, hurriedly checked-in to our accommodation and went to the church of St. Mary the Virgin before proceeding to the hanging coffins.
+To maximize our time, we ate our late lunch, hurriedly checked in to our accommodation, and went to the church of St. Mary the Virgin before proceeding to the hanging coffins.
 Rain seems to have liked us so much, as we’re descending going to the site, the rain poured heavily with hails… and we’re soaking wet again.
 Fortunately, our guide knows a small cave where we stayed for a while.
-The valley where the coffins are located has good acoustics, where you can hear your scream throughout the valley, thus it is called Echo Valley.
+The valley where the coffins are located has good acoustics, and you can hear your scream throughout the valley, thus it is called Echo Valley.